- 3D Blu-ray playback

 360-degree videos and photos

-when you watch a 360-degree movie, you can see the panorama all around you, yet interacting with objects is limited.
+when you watch a 360-degree movie, you can see the panorama all around you.
 360 degree photos are a static version of the same experience.

 every display consists of pixels – tiny “bulps” packed densely next to each other.
 The bigger the resolution, the greater number of those “bulps” and the better quality of the visuals.